cdibbs/keyholevision/projects/graces-of-god-ornaments.md

 - Nitrile gloves*: [https://amzn.to/3aSHWTj](https://amzn.to/3aSHWTj)
 - Fume mask**: [https://amzn.to/3AV72vp](https://amzn.to/3AV72vp)

-* My epoxy kit came with super thin plastic gloves that tore easily so I got some nitrile gloves instead.
+\* My epoxy kit came with super thin plastic gloves that tore easily so I acquired some nitrile gloves instead.

-** The fume mask may not be necessary with non-VOC epoxy but I was working indoors so I got it just in case.
+\*\* The fume mask may not be necessary with non-VOC epoxy but I was working indoors so I got it just in case.

 ## Hints, tips, and ideas